google-deepmind/mujoco/doc/APIreference.rst

 The main header `mujoco.h <https://github.com/deepmind/mujoco/blob/main/include/mujoco/mujoco.h>`_ exposes a very large number of functions.
 However the functions that most users are likely to need are a small fraction.
-For example, ``simulate.cc`` which is as elaborate as a MuJoCo application is likely to get, calls around 40 of these functions, while ``basic.cc`` calls around 20.
+For example, :ref:`simulate.cc <saSimulate>` which is as elaborate as a MuJoCo application is likely to get, calls around 40 of these functions, while ``basic.cc`` calls around 20.
 The rest are explosed just in case someone has a use for them.
 This includes us as users of MuJoCo -- we do our own work with the public library instead of relying on internal builds.

 .. _Activation: